Reader in Media and Communication

 Balch, A., Balabanova, E. and R. Trandafoiu (2014) ‘A Europe of rights and values?
 Public debates on Sarkozy’s Roma affair in France, Bulgaria and Romania’, Journal of Ethnic and Migration Studies, 40(8): 1154-1174.

 Krüger, S. and R. Trandafoiu Eds (2013) The Globalization of Musics in Transit: Music Migration and Tourism.
 New York: Routledge.

 Trandafoiu, R. (2013) Diaspora Online: Identity Politics and Romanian Migrants.
 Oxford: Berghahn Books.

-I am a member of the AHRC Peer Review College and have been an external examiner for postgraduate and undergraduate degrees at the University of Newcastle, Kingston University, Canterbury Christ Church University and the University of Ulster.
-I am a member of the Advisory Panel of the Europia charity women’s group and a founding member of the Romanian British Society.
+I am a member of the AHRC Peer Review College and have been an external examiner for postgraduate and undergraduate degrees at the University of Newcastle, Kingston University, Canterbury Christ Church University, the University of Ulster and Brunel University.